akamai/terraform-provider-akamai/docs/resources/gtm_cidrmap.md

   * `nickname` - A descriptive label for the CIDR zone group, up to 256 characters.
   * `blocks` - (List) Specifies an array of CIDR blocks.

-### Backing Schema Reference
+### Schema Reference

-The GTM Cidr Map backing schema and element descriptions can be found at [Akamai Developer Website](https://developer.akamai.com/api/web_performance/global_traffic_management/v1.html#cidrmap).
+The GTM Cidr Map backing schema and more complete element descriptions can be found at [Akamai Developer Website](https://developer.akamai.com/api/web_performance/global_traffic_management/v1.html#cidrmap).